sanger-tol/readmapping/decision-records/README.md

 ## Context

-Provide details of the different options considered when making this decision.
+Explain why a decision is needed (problem statement) and provide details of the different options considered when making this decision.

 ## Decision